mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

   * Bob adds an input worth at least 200 MEOWB + transaction fee.
   * Bob adds a change output with any MEOWB change to himself.
   * Bob assigns a 20 MOB output to himself.
-  * The transaction builder appropriately attaches `InputRuleVerificationData` containing these amount shared secrets for any outputs corresponding to fractional outputs that it created.

 When the transaction settles, Bob has paid net 200 MEOWB + transaction fee, and received net of 20 MOB.
 Alice has paid a 1500 MOB output, and received the 500 MOB required output, and a 980 MOB fractional output,